-Some restaurateurs sometimes think, wrongly, that having a very large menu attracts more customers.
-However, the best restaurants in the world run with a limited menu that is still excellent.
+Some restaurateurs think, wrongly, that having a very large menu attracts more customers.
+However, the best restaurants in the world run with a limited menu.

-A card with too wide a choice is often the assurance of having an uneven production quality.
+A card with too wide a choice is often the assurance of having uneven production quality.
 It is very difficult, if not almost impossible, to control the production of all dishes equally.
-The same goes for inventory management, which becomes a nightmare for you or your employees.
+The same goes for inventory management, which becomes a nightmare for you and your employees.

-If you are in this situation, try to reduce your menu with only your signature dishes.
-This will allow your kitchen to focus on higher production quality and therefore gain in efficiency.
-It is also an opportunity to reduce the weight on your staff, kitchen equipment and storage spaces.
+If you are in this situation, try to reduce your menu to only your signature dishes.
+This will allow your kitchen to focus on higher production quality and therefore gain efficiency.
+It is also an opportunity to reduce weight on your staff, kitchen equipment and storage spaces.

 Also consider the cost of labor.
 With a menu that is too large, it often takes more employees in the kitchen to produce all the dishes offered on the menu.
-Reducing your card therefore makes it possible to reduce the diversity of production and therefore the number of employees required.
+Reducing your card therefore makes it possible to reduce the diversity of production and therefore the required number of employees.

 Well-written production procedures also make it easier for your employees to do their jobs, without having to guess what is on your mind.